Charlweed/image_transceiver/README.md

 ```

 ## GIMP
-Start Gimp 2.99.18+ development release, or Gimp 3.0.x, and load an image.
+Start GIMP 2.99.18+ development release, or GIMP 3.0.x, and load an image.
 For best initial results, choose a modestly
 sized image.
 Here, we use the 764x764 sketch from the img2img ComfyUI demo, so you can see how your painting changes
 the final results.
-You should see the GimpComfyUI menu at the top of the Gimp Window.
+You should see the GimpComfyUI menu at the top of the GIMP Window.
 Insure your main image layer is selected, then
 navigate the menus to "GimpComfyUI" ➳ "Live Connections" ➳ "Follow-in-ComfyUI"
 <img src="./illustrations/gimp_menus_00.png" alt="GIMP dialog_00" width="512" />